Benina International Airport

 Benina International Airport (IATA: BEN, ICAO: HLLB) (مطار بنينا الدولي) serves Benghazi, Libya.
 It is located in the borough of Benina, 19 kilometres (12 mi) east of Benghazi, from which it takes its name.
 The airport is operated by the Civil Aviation and Meteorology Bureau of Libya and is the second largest in the country after Tripoli International Airport.
+Benina was a critical airport during the North African Campaign of World War II.
 Benina International is also the secondary hub of both Buraq Air and flag carrier, Libyan Airlines.
-As of 17 July 2014 all flights to the airport were suspended due to fighting in the area.
+In July 2014 all flights to the airport were suspended due to fighting in the area.
+Three years later, in July 2017, the airport was reopened for limited commercial flights and as of 2025 there are multiple international flights to and from the airport.